citysys/hometask_v2/README.md

 ## Final Notes

 Feel free to use your skills and judgment to make the project as clean and maintainable as possible.
 We're looking forward to seeing how you can elevate this project!

+Submission

+After completing the project, please submit it by creating a pull request to our repository.